 From the crack of a bat sending a baseball over the fence to the roar of the crowd when the puck swishes into the net, there are several options for sports fans visiting San Jose.
 An affiliate of the similarly named major-league team in San Francisco, the minor-league San Jose Giants play in Excite Ballpark just south of San Jose State University.
 Hockey fans visiting San Jose will want to cheer on the San Jose Sharks when they take the ice inside the Shark Tank (also known as the SAP Center).
 And soccer fans can enjoy a San Jose Earthquakes match at PayPal Park just south of the San Jose International Airport.

 By establishing their headquarters in the South Bay, companies like Apple and Facebook helped fuel San Jose’s rapid growth in the past few decades.
 So spending time in San Jose and not celebrating the success of Silicon Valley would be like visiting San Francisco and not snapping a photo of a cable car.
-Start with the Computer History Museum in nearby Mountain View, which chronicles computing from the abacus to the latest technology.
-Then head to the Google Android Statue Garden, where you’ll find Bugdroid, the cute green Android robot surrounded by yummy statues that represent the deliciously named platform releases like Cupcake, Eclair, and Gingerbread.
+Start with the Computer History Museum in nearby Mountain View, with interactive exhibits chronicling computing from the abacus to the latest technology.
+Then head to The Tech Interactive to explore how technology is impacting everything from healthcare to sports.
+Cap off your experience at the Google Android Statue Garden, where you’ll find Bugdroid, the cute green Android robot surrounded by yummy statues that represent the deliciously named platform releases like Cupcake, Eclair, and Gingerbread.